Setting up a turtle tank might get confusing, especially if you are not familiar with the needs of your pet.

 Having said that, the light requirements for all aquatic turtles include a few kinds of light bulbs.

-- A basking lamp which should give off enough heat which your aquatic turtle will use to maintain good digestion and a stronger immune system.
+- A basking lamp should give off enough heat which your aquatic turtle will use to maintain good digestion and a stronger immune system.
 The heat lamp imitates the sun rays and the warmth they produce.

 - Another type of bulb turtles would need is one that produces UVB and UVA light.
 Both UVA and UVB rays play an important role in the development of your turtle.